-17.4 Verification of Citizenship or Eligible Non-Citizen Status determined.
+17.4 Verification of Citizenship or Eligible Non-Citizen Status of their status by such means as a birth certificate, military ID, or military DD 214 Form.

-The citizenship/eligible non-citizen status of each family member regardless of age must be
+The citizenship/eligible non-citizen status of each family member regardless of age must be determined.

 Prior to being admitted, or at the first re-certification, all citizens and nationals will be required to sign a declaration under penalty of perjury.
-They will be required to show proof of their status by such means as a birth certificate, military ID, or military DD 214 Form.
+They will be required to show proof